Clad3815/ai-function-helper/tests/api_responses.md

       "activities": [
         {
           "time": "10:00",
-          "activity": "Visit Tsukiji Outer Market",
-          "description": "Explore the bustling market and try fresh seafood" },
+          "activity": "TeamLab Borderless",
+          "description": "Immerse yourself in digital art and interactive exhibits at this futuristic museum."
+        },
         {
           "time": "13:00",
-          "activity": "Lunch at a Sushi restaurant",
+          "activity": "Lunch at Robot Restaurant",
-          "description": "Savor delicious sushi made with fresh ingredients" },
+          "description": "Experience a unique dining show with robots and vibrant performances."
+        },
         {
-          "time": "15:00",
-          "activity": "Explore Edo-Tokyo Museum",
-          "description": "Learn about Tokyo's history and culture" },
-        {
-          "time": "18:00",
+          "time": "17:00",
-          "activity": "Dinner at a traditional Izakaya",
-          "description": "Enjoy Japanese tapas and drinks in a cozy atmosphere" }
+          "activity": "Shibuya Crossing",
+          "description": "Witness the iconic scramble crossing and vibrant nightlife of Shibuya."
+        }
       ]
     },